One State, Eight Presidents

 The state of Ohio is referred to as the "Mother of Presidents" because eight of its native sons - more than any other state - have served as U.S. President.
 Ohio also can lay claim to the FIRST presidential library in the nation - the Rutherford B. Hayes Library/Museum in Fremont.
 The library opened to the public May 30, 1916.
 This memorial to 19th President Rutherford B. Hayes actually served as a model for later presidential libraries, in particular the second presidential library in the nation - the FDR Library.
 Often overlooked because it is not part of the federal system of presidential libraries, the Hayes Library/Museum is independently owned and operated.
 Major additions in 1922 and 1968 brought the Hayes Museum & Library to its present configuration of exhibit galleries, Research Library, and storage areas totaling 52,640 feet.

 In 1965, President Hayes' descendants donated the 31-room Hayes Home for use as a house-museum.
 Today, visitors to the Rutherford B. Hayes Presidential Center can tour the Hayes Home (in 2012 restored to its 19th Century appearance) and the Hayes Museum, utilize the vast resources of the Hayes Library, visit the President's burial site, see the original White House gates, and walk through 25-acres of President Hayes' beloved "Spiegel Grove" estate.
 Admission fees are charged for Hayes Home and Museum tours.
-The Library and grounds can be accessed for free. *NOTE: Home tours take place on the half hour, with the first tour at 9:30 a.m. and the last at 4 p.m.
+The Library and grounds can be accessed for free. *NOTE: Home tours take place on the half hour, with the first tour at 9:30 a.m.
+(Tues.-Sat.) and 12:30 (Sun. & holidays).
+The final tour of each day begins at 4 p.m.

 Fremont, Ohio 43420